AjayKumar049/Front-end-Assignment/README.md

 Assignment 23 - Example on Event Capturing in Javascript .

 Assignment 24 - Event bubbling vs event capturing in Javascript.

+Assignment 25 - find the kth largest and kth smallest no in an array & find the occurrence of integer in the array using js.